PavriLab/hicer-nf/README.md

 --outputDir '[directory name]'
 ```

+#### `--re2`

+Used to pass a second restriction enzyme motif to HICUP in case a double digest protocol is used

 ## Credits

 The pipeline was developed by [Tobias Neumann](mailto:tobias.neumann.at@gmail.com) and [Daniel Malzl](mailto:daniel.malzl@gmx.at) for use at the [IMP](https://www.imp.ac.at/), Vienna.